 Café de Flore

-We ended up going here twice because, 1) they offer takeaway coffee, which isn’t common and 2) very good Cafe con leche 3) it sat alongside a beautiful park and palace that was so lovely to walk around with our coffees, soak up some sun, and snap some frame-worthy pics. ?
-(Instagram shot here and here)
+We ended up going here twice because, 1) they offer takeaway coffee, which isn’t common and 2) very good Cafe con leche 3) it sits alongside a beautiful park and palace that was so lovely to walk around with our coffees, soak up some sun and the stunning setting.

 This open front wine bar is located in a little alley in the streets of Saint Germain.
 The bar welcomes you with beautifully lit interiors, and as soon as we saw the wine pouring we stepped right in and made ourselves comfortable.
 We discovered that it had just recently opened.
 The owners also own a local bakery, cheese shop, and winery!
 So needless to say, I’d like to trade lives with them / everything was fabulous.